thiagosanches/key-typer/README.md

 - https://www.youtube.com/watch?v=tvqA-JcTQNg
 - https://www.youtube.com/watch?v=j05vj8zRP1o

-If you have any hard time to work with Flip on Windows 10, you can download from [here](http://77.161.176.191/domoticx/software/atmel_flip/JRE%20-%20Flip%20Installer%20-%203.4.7.112.exe.7z) or go to the official [website](https://www.microchip.com/developmenttools/ProductDetails/flip).
+If you are having a hard time to work with Flip on Windows 10, you can download from [here](http://77.161.176.191/domoticx/software/atmel_flip/JRE%20-%20Flip%20Installer%20-%203.4.7.112.exe.7z) or try it from the official [website](https://www.microchip.com/developmenttools/ProductDetails/flip).